-Chances are, you’ve heard the term ‘prepper’ and the word ‘sane’ isn’t the first word to come to mind.
-They aren’t synonymous; there are TV shows dedicated to these so-called ‘doomsday preppers.’
+Chances are, you’ve heard the term ‘prepper,’ and the word ‘sane’ isn’t the first word to come to mind.
+They aren’t synonymous; TV shows are dedicated to these so-called ‘doomsday preppers.’
 Every day civilians like and want to get a glimpse into that life.

-The truth is, prepping for the end of the world is understandable.
-Most preppers are not crazy, they are simply very prepared for disasters or the end of the world.
+Most preppers are not crazy; they are prepared for disasters or the world’s end.
 However, some preppers take prepping too far.
 Those preppers are labeled as ‘crazy.’
+The truth is, prepping for the end of the world is understandable.

 Like any group, preppers have a few crazies.
 However, after 2020, it’s understandable that preppers are going to any lengths to prepare for life’s uncertainties.
 Most people never saw the pandemic coming.
 Who was the most prepared?
 Preppers.

-Preppers are people who like to be secure and prepared for any of life’s uncertainties.
+Preppers like to be secure and prepared for any of life’s uncertainties.
 They operate under a branch of survivalism and actively prepare for emergencies.
 This includes things like the apocalypse.
-Honestly, it might be a good idea to know a couple of preppers after 2020.
+It might be a good idea to know a couple of preppers after 2020.

-A prepper puts an emphasis on self-reliance, stockpiling supplies, and gaining survival knowledge and skills.
+A prepper emphasizes self-reliance, stockpiling supplies, and gaining survival knowledge and skills.
 Sometimes, preppers make it a point to be taught self-defense.
-Others go far as to build underground shelters that would help them survive an apocalypse.
+Others go far as to build underground shelters to help them survive an apocalypse.

-We all saw how fast supplies flew off the shelves during the 2020 pandemic – not to mention the toilet paper.
-We will feel the effects of the pandemic for a long time to come.
+We all saw how fast supplies flew off the shelves during the 2020 pandemic – not to mention toilet paper.
+We will feel the effects of the pandemic for a long time.
 The economy will take years to recover, and some people never will.
 But the preppers were always prepared.

-The term ‘crazy’ is absolutely subjective.
-But are peppers crazy?
-The short answer is that some do go overboard and can probably be considered crazy.
+The term ‘crazy’ is subjective.
+But are peppered crazy?
+The short answer is that some go overboard and can be considered crazy.
 But most preppers do it for understandable reasons.
-Honestly, it’s better to do some prepping rather than none at all.
+Honestly, it’s better to do some prepping than none.

-When imagining a ‘crazy’ prepper, you might think of someone who lives off the grid entirely or someone who might spend their entire lives prepping for a catastrophe that may not happen.
+When imagining a ‘crazy’ prepper, you might think of someone who lives off the grid entirely or spends their entire life preparing for a catastrophe that may not happen.
 They dedicate their lives to entirely ‘what-if’ scenarios.
 Of course, some preppers go beyond a simple emergency kit.

-Everyone has heard of ‘doomsday preppers’ on T.V.
-These people sometimes built underground bunkers that cost hundreds of thousands of dollars for the worst-case scenarios that may not even happen.
-There’s backyard food production systems, jungle survival skills, collecting seeds, prepping for a missile, and so much more.
+Everyone has heard of ‘doomsday preppers’ on TV.
+These people sometimes build underground bunkers that cost hundreds of thousands of dollars for the worst-case scenarios that may not even happen.
+There are backyard food production systems, jungle survival skills, collecting seeds, prepping for a missile, and much more.

 Some preppers take it too far.
-It’s a good general rule to do things in moderation.
-To not step over the line of being a crazy prepper, you need to keep your reality in check.
-A sign a person is over-prepping is overspending, over-stockpiling, or missing out on life.
+It’s an excellent general rule to do things in moderation.
+To not step over the line of being a crazy prepper, you must keep your reality in check.
+A sign of over-prepping is overspending, over-stockpiling, or missing out on life.

 An example of taking prepping too far is this guy named Dr. Perez, who has spent over $2 million for doomsday.
-That is the vast majority of his family’s income.
-He has not worked a day in 12 years because he is too busy getting ready for a terrorist attack.
-If you want to know more about his story, you can find him on the show ‘Doomsday Preppers.’
+That is the vast majority of his family’s wealth.
+He has not worked a day in 12 years because he is too busy preparing for a terrorist attack.

-Another man, named Michael, is preparing for an overpopulated world.
-He lives off the land, off the grid, and developed his own alarm system.
-He bought some bird feeders and uses the birds as alarms.
-He spent over 2 decades learning different bird calls for this purpose.
+Another man named Michael is preparing for an overpopulated world.
+He lives off the land, off the grid, and developed his alarm system.
+He bought some bird feeders and used the birds as alarms.
+He spent over two decades learning different bird calls for this purpose.

 These calls could give the family 5 minutes to avoid any danger.
 Rather than stock up on firearms like some preppers, Michael doesn’t want to rely on them.
 Instead, he plugs into the landscape and sees what it can offer.
 Was he totally over the top?
 Not really, but he’s thinking a little too “out of the box” for me.

-Of course, you can always find prepping info here at Ready Lifestyle, but we’re certainly not the only source out there.
+Of course, you can always find prepping info here at Ready Lifestyle, but we’re certainly not the only source.

 - Keep your finances as healthy as possible